AlekseiAgapov/5pAgos/README.md

 - ggplot2 library for R https://github.com/tidyverse/ggplot2
 - ggseqlogo library for R https://github.com/omarwagih/ggseqlogo

- ## Where to find the data that were processed with this code?
+ ## Where to find the data that was processed with this code?
  The raw sequencing reads are deposited in SRA.
  - Small DNA reads are in the BioProject PRJNA827032.
  - Reads for P1 phage genome assembly are in the BioProject PRJNA827167.